wellcomecollection/storage-service/docs/howto/ingest-a-bag.md

 -   A bag in [the BagIt packaging format](https://datatracker.ietf.org/doc/html/rfc8493).
     This bag should have a single External-Identifier in the [bag-info.txt](https://datatracker.ietf.org/doc/html/rfc8493#section-2.2.2).

-    There is an example bag with the External-Identifier `test_bag` alongside this guide.
+    There is an example bag with the External-Identifier `test_bag` in the same directory as this guide.

 You need to know: